n4ndp/LoM-Game/README.md

 # **`League of Memory`**

-Un juego de memoria de cartas inspirado en League of Legends, implementado en HTML, CSS y JavaScript.
-Desafía tu memoria mientras emparejas campeones icónicos de League of Legends en este juego interactivo.
+A memory card game inspired by League of Legends, implemented in HTML, CSS, and JavaScript.
+Challenge your memory as you match iconic League of Legends champions in this interactive game.

 [![page](img/bg.png)](https://n4ndp.github.io/LoM-Game/)